timyers/r-learning-resources-for-genomics/README.md

 - [recount3](http://rna.recount.bio/docs/index.html) - `recount3` is an online resource consisting of RNA-seq gene, exon, and exon-exon junction counts as well as coverage bigWig files for 8,679 and 10,088 different studies for human and mouse, respectively.
 - [Survival Analysis in R](http://www.emilyzabor.com/tutorials/survival_analysis_in_r_tutorial.html?s=09) - This tutorial provides an introduction to survival analysis and to conducting a survival analysis in `R`.
 It was originally presented at the Memorial Sloan Kettering Cancer Center R-Presenters series on August 30, 2018 and updated March 2019.
 - [Doing Meta Analysis in R](https://bookdown.org/MathiasHarrer/Doing_Meta_Analysis_in_R/) - This book serves as an accessible introduction into how meta-analyses can be conducted in `R`.
+- [The Epidemiologist R Handbook](https://epirhandbook.com/en/index.html) - `R` for applied epidemiology and public health.
+Written by epidemiologists, for epidemiologists.

 ### Statistics
 - [eastystats](https://github.com/easystats/easystats) - `easystats` is a collection of `R` packages that provides a consistent framework to harness `R` statistics.